 There have been significant problems reported over the use of the Bayer Essure birth control device.
-Women with the device have reported chronic pain, penetration of the fallopian tubes in which the device is inserted, organ perforation and in some cases there have been fatalities.
+Women with the device have reported chronic pain, penetration of the fallopian tubes in which the device is inserted, organ perforation, and in some cases, there have been fatalities.

 Bayer’s device has been touted by the company as a permanent birth control device.
 It is a metal coil that is surgically implanted in the fallopian tubes.
-Bayer claims that it is safe and that it performs its function well, despite the problems that have been reported, including a mass federal lawsuit which is aimed at making Bayer pay for injuries already experienced.
+Bayer claims that it is safe and that it performs its function well, despite the problems that have been reported, including a mass federal lawsuit that is aimed at making Bayer pay for injuries already experienced.

 If you live in Mississippi and have an Essure device fitted but have been experiencing any of the symptoms above, you should find out whether the symptoms are caused by the device.
 You may need to file a personal injury lawsuit against the company to ensure you have enough money to have the device removed.

 One of the main problems with the Essure device is that it is not easy to remove it if has become so painful that it is endangering your health.
 It has been specifically designed so that it is a permanent birth control device.
 One of the drawbacks of many other I.U.D.s is that they can fail to stay where they have been inserted, i.e. mainly in the womb.
 Many I.U.D.s have also caused health problems in some women, but because of their position, they are easier to get out.
 The Essure device really needs to be surgically removed.
 That can become very expensive unless your insurance policy covers it.

 The first option then, if your pains or health problems have been pinpointed as being caused by the Essure device, is to find out if your health insurance policy covers its removal.
 Many insurers are reported not to be covering Essure removal.
 This may not be the case with your insurer.